mkermilska/rentals-challenge/README.md

 ### Tests

-#### Integration tests
-Run `make test` command for staring Venom integration tests.
-The application should be already started with `make start`.

-*Note: These commands could be combined in a single target as future improvement.
-Wait for logic needs to be added in the docker compose file.

 #### Manual tests
 Set of API requests is prepared in `tests/test-requests.http`.
 The requests can be executed directly from the file using `Visual Studio Code` and `REST Client` extension.
 This is an easy option for manual testing.

+#### Unit tests
+Run `make unit-tests` command for starting the unit tests.

+#### Integration tests
+Run `make integration-tests` command for staring Venom integration tests.
+Integration tests require an already started application (with `make start`).

+*Note: These commands could be combined in a single target as future improvement.

 ### Stop the application
 `make stop` stops all running containers and clean up the resources created by run the application.